iandennismiller/xenadu/readme.markdown

 ## Multiple systems using a single definition file

 In web app development, it's pretty common to have a staging server that is almost identical to the production server.
 With Xenadu, it's pretty easy to use a single definition file to control both the staging and production servers.
-Here is a quick example:
+Here is a quick example of what you can put at the end of your definition file, right before the `XenaduConfig(env, mapping)` directive:

 ```
-# If 'XENADU=dev' is specified on the command line, the following will override the defaults.
 if 'XENADU' in os.environ and os.environ['XENADU'] == 'dev':
     env['ssh']['address'] = "dev.example.com"
     custom_dev_files = [